 11. Are settlements for mesothelioma taxable?

-The Internal Revenue Service in the United States taxes the majority of forms of income.
+The majority of sources of income in the US are subject to taxation by the Internal Revenue Service.
 However, money received as a settlement from a mesothelioma lawsuit is typically not taxable.
-However, depending on the specifics of the settlement or jury ruling, some taxes might be applicable.
+However, some taxes can be due depending on the nature of the settlement or jury verdict.

-12. How can I submit an application for asbestos compensation?
+12. How do I submit an asbestos compensation application?

 By making a claim to an asbestos trust fund or starting a lawsuit, people can request compensation for asbestos exposure.
-Consultations, research, and documentation are all part of this process.
-A Mesothelioma attorney will assist you throughout the procedure.
+This procedure includes gathering information through research, consultations, and documentation.
+You will receive support from a mesothelioma lawyer throughout the process.

-13. How long does it take to receive compensation for asbestos?
+13. How long does it take to get asbestos compensation?

-14. How much of an asbestos payment will I receive?
+14. How much asbestos compensation will I get?

 Settlements for mesothelioma typically pay out between $1 million and $1.4 million.
-Mealey’s Litigation Report, Asbestos states that the typical case verdict is close to $2.4 million.
+The average lawsuit verdict, according to Mealey’s Litigation Report, Asbestos, is close to $2.4 million.

 Image credit: Yandex.com